benhuson/content-parts/readme.txt

 For full details how to implement this plugin visit the [Content Parts plugin page](http://www.benhuson.co.uk/wordpress-plugins/content-parts/).

 == Changelog ==

+= Content Parts 1.4 =

+* Automatically make content parts work when 'in the loop'.
+* Added %%part%% placeholder to before/after strings to replace with content part index.
+* Add content_part_args filter.

 = Content Parts 1.3 =